If You Want More Ideas, Get a Dog

 1 Increased Oxygen and Blood Circulation

 There’s a physical dimension.
 The act of walking activates the brain.
-As your brain is stimulated you’re able to make fresh new connections, the essence of creativity.
+As your brain is stimulated you can make fresh new connections, the essence of creativity.

 2 Mood Enhancement